dream-frame/powercord/README.md

 NOTE: If you're on Linux, run the last command as sudo.

 ### What's broken
- - Powercord Labs does not show up when enabling experiemental options
+ - SDK not available in Powercord Labs.